life is an invitation read

 Can I, by my thoughts, beliefs, and/ or actions, help bring about positive change?
 Can I improve my daily life, the lives of others, and/ or, possibly, Life itself?
-I believe I can.
-My experiences have shown me that I can.
-Given rise to the idea that perhaps we all can.
+I believe I can; my experiences have shown me that I can.
+They have also given rise to the idea that perhaps we all can.

-A small example.
-For three years, I took the same route from home to work five, sometimes six days a week.
-I had found the most expeditious, most interesting, least painful way to drive there, I was sure.
-Sure that I was being smart.
-The route even involved a shortcut, a turn down a bumpy side road which bypassed a traffic light and cut down a tenth of a mile.
+For close to three years, I took the same routes to and from work everyday five, sometimes six days a week.
+I had found the most expeditious, most interesting, least painful way to make the commute, I was sure.
+I was certain that I was being smart in how long it took me to make the short journey, smart in not wasting gas or causing unnecessary wear on my car.
+My morning route even involved a shortcut, a turn down a bumpy side road which bypassed a traffic light and cut out a tenth of a mile of travel.
+And thirty seconds.
 I had the timing of the trip down to the minute.
-I could reliably make it from home to work, as long as I was not caught behind a school bus, as long as a train did not delay me (on two days it did), in eleven minutes.
-Sometimes, with the traffic lights in my favor, I could make it in ten minutes.
-I prided myself on avoiding the most congested areas in my small town, the messy traffic circles, on knowing about and taking the shortcut.
+As long as I was not caught behind a school bus, as long as a train did not delay me, I could reliably make the trip in eleven minutes.
+Sometimes, with the traffic lights for me, I could make it in ten.
+I prided myself on avoiding the most congested areas in my small town, of bypa bypassing the tricky messy traffic circles, on knowing about and taking the shortcut.

 Then, one day, I asked Google.
 I asked Google how to get to work even though I, of course, already knew the way.
 The best way.
 I do not remember why on that day I asked, or why, in retrospect, it took me so long to do so.
 Unbelievably, but there it was in front of me, it suggested another route.
 One which took me into the main flow of the town's traffic; one which made me navigate not one but two traffic circles.
 Could this possibly be a better way to work?
 Not likely, I consoled myself.
 Google (any authority) is not always right.
 Still, I thought, I might as well try it.
 One day.
 I think it was on the next day that I tried the new route.
 I left home with extra time just in case I was, as I felt sure I was, right and my way was the best.
 The evidence proved me wrong.
 I found, to my chagrin, but also my delight, that the new path had fewer traffic lights.
 Why had I not counted before?
 It had fewer possibly time-delaying traffic lights.
 (One light, at Rocklin Road, was no longer a has-to-be-green light so I could go through it, becoming a right-turn-on-red-keep-moving light.)
 I had no longer train tracks to cross, potentially stopping me cold, as they had twice in the past.
 And, after a few tries, I found the best way through the parking lot near work.
 The path took me through a potentially busier pedestrian area but saved on mileage and, remarkably, time.